Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 * on the end page when you finish the game some of the text is in red and blue.
 This was chosen to match with the quote from the classic film "The Matrix" that is presented to you at the bottom of the end page.

-* Simple black and white colours were used through out the rest of the app so as to make all the content clear and readable for all uses.
+* Simple black and white colours were used through out the rest of the app so as to make all the content clear and readable for all users.

 **Typography**
 * The font I chose for all the headings of the web application was 'Lobster', cursive.
 I really liked this font as it made the headings really stand out and gave that old fashioned theatre feel that I was aiming for.